 Summer Lip Balm vs. Winter Lip Balm

 Summer lip balm is firmer than winter lip balm.
-It is generally made with a higher percentage of beeswax and firmer butters like cocoa butter.
+It is generally made with a higher percentage of beeswax and firmer butter like cocoa butter.
 Try my summer lip balm recipe in 3 flavours here.

 Shea Butter Choices

 Shea butter is used in this recipe because it’s a softer butter than cocoa butter.
-In the summer lip balm recipe cocoa butter is my choice because it’s a harder, shinier butter.
+In the summer lip balm recipe, cocoa butter is my choice because it’s a harder, shinier butter.
 But in winter shea butter gives a creamier, softer lip balm that glides on smoothly even in the cold weather.
 The extra softness is gentle on tender, cracked lips.

 However, shea butter comes in two different products.
 Raw organic raw shea butter has a scent and flavour.
 It reminds me of mushrooms.
 I don’t find it unpleasant and choose raw shea butter for its moisturizing and protecting properties.
 However, refined shea butter has been deodorized.
-It still has the creamy texture of raw shea butter but it doesn’t have the mushroom-y flavour or odor.
+It still has the creamy texture of raw shea butter but it doesn’t have the mushroom flavour or odour.
 If you prefer to have your lip balm without the strange taste, choose refined shea butter for this recipe.

-While you’re here try these other DiY lip balm recipes
+While you’re here try these other DIY lip balm recipes

 Become empowered with more beeswax recipes from my book: